 I thought I had it all figured out.
 My toddler would declare that she pooped and she would have about an 80% accuracy of having already gone or would go within the hour.
 After months of this, I took it as a sign that she was ready for potty training.
 We purchased her a potty, a book about going to the potty and I started scouring the internet for best practices.

 I'll be the first to admit I had no idea what I was doing.
-My toddler is pretty articulate and very intelligent and I thought she would take to it right away, especially since she was so aware of what was going on in her diaper.
-Within 10 minutes of the potty arriving to our house she peed in it!
+My toddler is pretty articulate and from what I can tell, very intelligent.
+I thought she would take to it right away, especially since she was so aware of what was going on in her diaper.
+Within 10 minutes of the potty arriving at our house she peed in it!
 Wow!
 This is going to be easier than I thought.

 How to Fail at Potty Training in 3 Easy Steps

 We had the potty delivered on Saturday and I decided training would start Monday.
 I know now this might not have been the best idea because I didn't allow for any conversation to happen about the potty.
 I didn't talk to her about it or slowly introduce her to it.
 I just threw her to the wolves on Monday morning with a very aggressive timeline of sitting on the potty every 15 minutes.